Senior Research Fellow

 Faculty of Health and Medical Sciences

-Until recently, I was a researcher and laboratory coordinator in psychology studying animal behaviour and cognition across a range of topics, including: interval timing, decision-making, number discrimination, episodic memory, metacognition, and categorization.
-I completed my Honours degree at Wilfrid Laurier University and my MSc and PhD at the University of Western Ontario, as well as a Postdoctoral Fellowship at the University of Alberta (all in Canada).
+Until recently, I was a research fellow and laboratory coordinator in psychology studying animal behaviour and cognition across a range of topics, including: interval timing, decision-making, number discrimination, episodic memory, metacognition, and categorization.
+I completed my Honours degree at Wilfrid Laurier University and my MSc and PhD at the University of Western Ontario (as NSERC Canada Graduate Scholar), as well as a Postdoctoral Fellowship at the University of Alberta (all in Canada).
 I also taught undergraduate courses in learning, behaviour modification, and animal cognition.

-For more, please check out my Reddit AMA on animal cognition!
+For more on my past research interests, please check out my Reddit AMA on animal cognition!

-Date Position Institution name 2019 - 2020 Senior Research Development Officer University of Adelaide 2013 - 2017 Postdoctoral Fellow University of Alberta 2009 - 2013 Animal Care Technician (part-time) University of Western Ontario
+Date Position Institution name 2023 - ongoing Senior Research Fellow University of Adelaide 2022 - 2023 Affiliate Senior Lecturer The University of Adelaide 2022 - ongoing Principal Medical Scientist Central Adelaide Local Health Network 2020 - 2023 Senior Research Officer University of Adelaide 2019 - 2021 Senior Research Development Officer University of Adelaide 2013 - 2017 Postdoctoral Fellow University of Alberta 2009 - 2013 Animal Care Technician (part-time) University of Western Ontario

 Date Institution name Country Title 2013 University of Western Ontario Canada PhD, Psychology 2009 University of Western Ontario Canada MSc, Psychology 2007 Wilfrid Laurier University Canada BSc (Honours), Psychology